Stash review 2023

 The feature rewards you in stock of the company you’re purchasing from.
 For example, your morning coffee at Starbucks earns you Starbucks stock.
 If you’re buying from a company that doesn’t have publicly traded stock, then the rewards go into a stock or ETF you’ve preselected.

-Stash has also enabled round-ups on the account.
+Stash also has a round-up feature.
 Whenever you purchase something, Stash will round up the amount to the next dollar and deposit the money into your cash account.
 This feature has proved popular with consumers and helps you automatically save while you spend.

 Cash management account